Hackensack Relocation Lawyers

 One common scenario in divorce and family law litigation involves a custodial parent’s desire to move out of state with the parties’ child.
 It is accepted that no other area of family law generates more litigation, as unlike most other areas of divorce and family law, there whether a child may relocate with a parent across the country is essentially an all-or-nothing proposition, with little middle ground, and therefore little room for negotiation.

-At Laterra & Hodge, LLC, our Hackensack family law attorneys help guide you through this often complex process, always keeping your best interests in mind.
+At Laterra & Hodge, LLC, our Hackensack attorneys help guide you through this often complex process, always keeping your best interests in mind.
 Call (201) 580-2240 to learn more.

 Understanding New Jersey’s Relocation Laws